vatpac-technology/pilot-procedures/docs/local-procedures/Metro D/jandakot.md

 RNP approaches are available to RWY 06L, 24R, and 30.
 VOR and NDB approaches are available to the circling area.

+#### Day VMC
 By day VMC, pilots should expect to arrive in accordance with [VFR Arrivals](#arrivals_1).

+IFR aircraft tracking via Perth CTA from the north or east will sometimes be recleared via CNB thence direct YPJT and transferred to JT ADC.